Ethan-Jolly/data210_git_basics/README.md

 * If you want to create a new branch for the repo, you can do this by using ```git checkout -b <branch_name>```.
 * To switch between branches remove the ```-b``` flag.

+# Version Control Providers

+* The main version control provider for the tech world is GitHub.
+However it is not the only option for version control.
+Some other options include GitLab, Bitbucket and Azure DevOps Server.